Lynden Pindling: Death

 Pindling died on Saturday, 26 August 2000 at his home on Skyline Drive, New Providence, surrounded by family.
 He was 70.

 Following his death, 10 days of official mourning was declared nationwide.
 On 29 August, Parliament met, and then Prime Minister Hubert Ingraham and others paid public tribute.
 Two days later, all members of the Bahamas Bar did the same in a special session of the Supreme Court.

 Lying in state and state funeral

 Pindling's body was displayed in the House of Assembly on Rawson Square, for public viewing for four days, beginning early in the morning on Thursday, 31 August.

 On 4 September, a full state funeral was held at the Church of God of Prophecy in New Providence, led by a long procession, with the Royal Bahamas Police Force Band at its front and the Royal Bahamas Defence Force Band at its rear.

 His body was laid to rest at St Agnes Cemetery on Nassau Street in a mausoleum.

 Legacy

 In 2006, Nassau International Airport was renamed Lynden Pindling International Airport in his honour.
 He is also depicted on the current one dollar Bahamian bank note.
+The documentary The Black Moses covered his life.